-Court records show Brown has a long criminal history, including an assault charge, several DWIs and gun offenses.
+Court records show Brown had a long criminal history, including an assault charge, several DWIs, and gun offenses.
 Monday morning, when he opened fire on first responders on a shooting call, was not the first time Brown has been in a tense situation with police.

 Police arrested him for felony possession of PCP.
-Brown pleaded and got two years’ probation.
+Brown pleaded guilty and got two years of probation.

 Then, about two years ago, Brown obtained a concealed carry license from the state of Florida.

 In 2015, he was involved in another car accident in Dallas.
 This time, when officers approached the vehicle, they observed Brown “holding a loaded magazine in his (right) hand” and “a 9-millimeter semi-automatic handgun” in his left hand, according to records.